 Vice President, Chief Privacy & Data Ethics Officer, Sun Life

-Investigator, Office of the Information and Privacy Commissioner of BC
+Investigator, Office of the Information and Privacy Commissioner for BC

 Jennifer Quaid